coleifer/peewee/docs/peewee/database.rst

         Establishes a connection to the database

         .. note::
-            If you initialized with ``threadlocals=True``, then this will create the connection inside a threadlocal.
+            If you initialized with ``threadlocals=True``, then this will store the connection inside a threadlocal, ensuring that connections are not shared across threads.

     .. py:method:: close()